 Eating Before Your Workout

 An effective workout drains your body of energy and weakens your muscles.
+Avoid unhealthy sources of carbohydrates — including soft drinks and candy bars.
+By consuming these products to gain a short energy boost, you face a greater risk of suffering exhaustion before the workout ends.
 Help your muscles recover — and restore energy to your body — by eating a banana or even drinking a sports beverage as soon as your exercise ends.
-You’ll also reward your body by carving out time at least two hours after your exercise to eat a meal that contains both carbohydrates like bananas, as well as protein.
+You’ll also reward your body by carving out time at least two hours after your exercise to eat a meal that contains both protein and carbohydrates like bananas.